 “Somewhere, something incredible is waiting to be known” - Carl Sagan

-The Master in Creative Arts in Experimental Media Art (EMA) is a field of artistic practice, dialogue and inquiry that integrates the arts, sciences and technology.
+The specialisation in Experimental Media Art (EMA) is a field of artistic practice, dialogue and inquiry that integrates the arts, sciences and technology.
 It embeds theoretical and practical experimentation to foster experimental uses of technologies, media and modalities.
 The transdiciplinarity of the course encourages collaboration, innovation and sustainable approaches to express and create experiences.

 The program is aimed at creative art practitioners interested in a variety of media and modalities.
 Specifically, the program invites students and practitioners interested in exploring the cognitive, visual, experimental, scientific, interactive, and narrative aspects of the sciences and technology.